 5. “Crazy You” A real sleeper; this one went from one of my least favorite tracks on the album to my top five.
 It’s slight and arguably underdeveloped, but the vibe is undeniable.
 If he’d put it out in 2016 instead of 1978, hipsters would have already developed a whole subgenre around it, like beachwave or space calypso or some shit.

 4. “For You” This used to be the only song on the album besides “Soft and Wet” that I really loved.
 It’s no longer that, but it’s still up there.
 Prince’s vocals are breathtaking, and the chutzpah it took to make this the opening track of his first album is admirable.

 2. “Soft and Wet” Easily the most “Prince”-sounding song on the album, and not coincidentally the only one that tends to be anthologized.
 I’m not mad, though; it’s a great track.

 1. “I’m Yours” Man, did this song ever grow on me.
 The guitar pyrotechnics are amazing, of course, but the extreme contrast between Prince’s sledgehammer riffage and his overtly fey vocals is what makes it for me: it’s not quite like anything else in rock.
 Like I noted in the post, this song more than any other on the album would determine Prince’s musical direction for the next several years; it was definitely the right call.

 Like I said yesterday, we’ll be spending one more week wrapping up For You, with a different kind of post I’m trying out for fun.
 Then, the following week, we’ll pick up with some of Prince’s 1978 home recordings.
 In the meantime, check back on Saturday for the last of my Prince (Protégé) Summer guest posts on Andresmusictalk.
-You can also check out the growing companion playlist on TIDAL, if that’s your thing.
+You can also check out the growing companion playlists on Spotify and TIDAL below, if that’s your thing.
 And, again, thanks so much for reading!